justjohnd/workflow/Rails Applications.md

   Here, when a GET request is made (show action), an instance varialbe `@article` is created.
 The article is defined by running a `find` method on the Article model (a table full of articles).
 Find is passed a params hash with the value of the ID defined from the URL

 ## Model
+[**Active Record**](https://medium.com/@moulayjam/what-is-rails-activerecord-2a891390703b#:~:text=Rails%20Active%20Records%20provide%20an,field%20names%20of%20database%20tables) is the Model (M) of the Rails MVC configuration.
+It manages data and business logic and connects your application to the database, allowing you to make programmatic changes to the database.

 - A model is a Ruby class that can add, find, update, and remove data from a database (CRUD).
-Rails automatically generates models.
+Rails can automatically generate models.
 - Use the generate command to build a model:
   ```
   bin/rails generate model ModelName ColumnOneName:ColumnOneType ColumnTwoName:ColumnTwoType